 This division covers Angola, Botswana, Comoros, Eswatini (new name for Swaziland – 2018), Lesotho, Madagascar, Malawi, Mauritius, Mayotte, Mozambique, Namibia, Reunion, Saint Helena (including Ascension, and Tristan da Cunha), Sao Tome and Principe, Seychelles, South Africa, Zambia, and Zimbabwe.
 Over 4.3 million members worship in nearly 12,800 congregations across the territory.

-The Southern Asia division serves Bhutan, India, Maldives, and Nepal, with nearly 1.2 million members worshiping in close to 4,600 churches throughout the region.
+The Southern Asia division serves Bhutan, India, and the Maldives, with nearly 1.4 million members worshiping in more than 4,500 churches throughout the region.

-The Church in this region covers Bangladesh, Brunei Darussalam, Cambodia, Indonesia, Lao People’s Democratic Republic, Malaysia, Myanmar, Pakistan, the Philippines, Singapore, Sri Lanka, Thailand, Timor-Leste, and Vietnam.
-Over 1.6 million members worship in nearly 7,700 churches.
+The Church in this region covers Brunei Darussalam, Cambodia, Indonesia, Lao People’s Democratic Republic, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Timor-Leste, as well as Vietnam.
+Over 1.6 million members worship in more than 8,050 churches.

 This division serves the Aland Islands, Albania, Bosnia and Herzegovina, Croatia, Denmark, Estonia, Faroe Islands, Finland, Greece, Greenland, Guernsey, Hungary, Iceland, Ireland, Isle of Man, Jersey, Latvia, Lithuania, Montenegro, Netherlands, North Macedonia (the new name for The former Yugoslav Republic of Macedonia – 2019), Norway, Poland, Serbia, Slovenia, Sweden, United Kingdom of Great Britain and Northern Ireland, and the southern portion of Cyprus.
 Close to 89,000 members meet in nearly 1,200 churches.